rotundasoftware/cartero/README.md

 	// (default: undefined) Cartero includes built in support for CommonJS style modules, using
 	// Browserify under the hood.
 Set this option to `commonJS` to automatically "browserify" your
 	// files.
 (Also please see the `##cartero_commonJSExecuteOnLoad` directive below.).
+Currently
-	// Currently "commonJS" is the only supported value of this option. moduleStyle : "commonJS"
+	// "commonJS" is the only supported value of this option, but of course you can use Cartero
+	// with RequireJS or whatever module system you prefer by leaving this option undefined. jsModuleSystem : "commonJS"
 }
 ```